sandra-calvo/smarthomes/README.md

 <img src="/images/App28.png" width="50%" height="50%">

 This flow reads sensor data from the Watson IoT Platform and creates a visualization in your application's user interface.
-It should look like this:
+The code will create a new tab called Environment with a flow like this:

 <img src="/images/flow23.png" width="80%" height="80%">